A project of The Nature Institute

 Quote of the Week

-(from Chapter 8, “A Mess of Causes”, in Organisms and Their Evolution — Agency and Meaning in the Drama of Life)
+(from Chapter 10, “What Is the Problem of Form”, in Organisms and Their Evolution — Agency and Meaning in the Drama of Life)

 — See all quotes to date